-An international touring exhibition featuring objects from peoples' failed romances is to visit Lincolnshire.
+An international touring exhibition which features keepsakes from failed love affairs has come to Lincolnshire.

-The Museum of Broken Relationships opens at The National Centre for Craft and Design in Sleaford on 28 January.
+The Museum of Broken Relationships has opened at the National Centre for Craft and Design in Sleaford.

-Many of the items on display in Sleaford will come from a permanent exhibition in Zargreb, Croatia, which was awarded the Kenneth Hudson Award for Innovation earlier this year.
+Many of the items on display have come from a permanent exhibition in Zagreb, which was awarded the Kenneth Hudson Award for Innovation earlier this year.

 One item on show at the permanent exhibition is a teddy bear with a note from one broken-hearted owner.